oduerr/stat/README.md

 # stat
-Bits and pieces in statistc
+Bits and pieces in statistic